top of page

 Problem-solving

-Watching whether their pebble floats or sinks, how poured water always falls down, how a bowl can only get so full before it overflows, children learn scientific concepts such as gravity and capacity.
-Water play is a very visual and practical way of making choices, testing theories and solving problems.
-When children are given these opportunities to practice effective problem-solving they become more confident and independent individuals.
-They learn to overcome challenges, both as an individual and in groups.
+Water play is a very visual and practical way of making choices and testing theories.
+When children are given these opportunities to practice effective problem-solving they become more confident and independent individuals; they learn to overcome challenges, both as an individual and in groups.

 Physical development

 Scooping, pouring, tipping, handling tools - these are all opportunities for your child to develop the muscles in fingers and hands, and in doing so improve fine motor skills.
-Transporting water, lifting buckets, paddling - these are all ways in which they can develop their gross motor skills.

 Social and emotional development